 If this entire journey could be reduced to a single step, it would be this – be honest.
 Honesty may be more difficult than sobriety.
+But it is important.
+And you will feel better about yourself if you speak up and say that you have an addiction.
+For example, if you are addicted to gambling and are thinking about looking into this gambling rehab in Thailand to combat the problem, then be honest.
+No one will think anything different of you by just saying that you have an addiction.
+However, in most cases, this is easier said than done.
 At the risk of being offensive, you can’t be a good addict without being a good liar.
 You won’t get far enough into the process if you can’t cover your tracks.
 Once you’re in the addiction, the lies you’ve told become the bars in your personal prison.
 Honesty is the number one “technique” to emancipate yourself from addiction.

 The most dangerous lies are the ones you actually believe.
 The first person with whom you need to be honest is yourself.
 When you believe your own lies they become more convincing to everyone else and the lies cripple the motivation necessary to fuel the process of change.